-If you feel that the background noise, especially the sound generated from the fan inside PC, is too loud?
-Try "Noise Suppression", which allows you to cut off and supress disturbing noise.
+If you feel that the background noise, especially the sound generated from the fan inside PC is too loud, try "Noise Suppression".
+This allows you to cut off and suppress disturbing noise.

 Beam Forming

 Also known as "directional recording", this option lets you do the following: Once beam forming is enabled; only the sound from certain direction will be recorded.
 You will get the best quality if you chose 90° position, which we recommend you to use, this effectively means that you speak right into the microphone.